Two men convicted in Whitmer kidnapping plot request third trial - NewsBreak

 RELATED LOCAL CHANNELS

-LANSING, Mich., (WPBN/WGTU) -- On Friday, Governor Gretchen Whitmer sent a letter to the U.S. Department of Energy in support of Holtec International's application for a federal grant for the Palisades Nuclear Facility in Van Buren County.
-Holtec International applied for a Civil Nuclear Credit on July 5 in an...
+LANSING, Mich.
+(WPBN/WGTU) — On Friday, Governor Gretchen Whitmer sent a letter to the U.S. Department of Energy in support of Holtec International's application for a federal grant for the Palisades Nuclear Facility in Van Buren County.
+Holtec International applied for a Civil Nuclear Credit on July 5 in...

 DNR: Black bear population in Michigan reaches manageable number